 In Silico Scale-Up to 12k fermenter scale

-All tools of model-based process development can be applied to the obtained column model, including the identification of optimal step elution conditions as originally conducted by McDonald et al. As the mechanistic model is able to extrapolate from gradient to step elutions, an in silico optimization of step elution conditions was performed ChromX.
+All tools of model-based process development can be applied to the obtained column model, including the identification of optimal step elution conditions as originally conducted by McDonald et al. As the mechanistic model is able to extrapolate from gradient to step elutions, an in silico optimization of step elution conditions was performed in ChromX.
 Depending on the specific goals, different combinations of yield and purity can be obtained.
 To demonstrate the predictive power, an in silico scale-up was performed that accurately described the result of a production run in 12k fermenter scale.

 Please fill out this form to